 3. Real-Time Information Sharing

 School is not the only setting where this type of real-time information sharing can be beneficial.
 Social networking can provide a tool for managers to utilize in team meetings, for conference organizers to use to update attendees and for business people to use as a means of interacting with clients or prospects.
 Some leaders are going so far as to include Tweets or other social media updates during presentations.
 This approach can make events more interactive and help the presenter reach a larger audience.

-4. Free Advertising
+4. Targeted Advertising

 5. Increased News Cycle Speed

-Five Disadvantages of Online Social Communities
+Eight Disadvantages of Social Networking

 2. Cyberbullying and Crimes Against Children